Ambitious Card

 The effect is often credited to French magician Gustav Alberti, in the mid-19th century.
-However, there is a related idea in Ponsin's Nouvelle Magie Blanche Devoilée, published in 1854, that might precede that.
-The ambitious card is also known as the "Trick that Fooled Houdini" as Dai Vernon fooled Houdini with the Ambitious Card.
-Many magicians base their routine on Darryl Martinez's version as he had a comprehensive VHS tape on the many variations possible on accomplishing this effect.
+However, there is a related idea in Jean Nicholas Ponsin's Nouvelle Magie Blanche Devoilée, published in 1854, that might precede that.
+Many magicians base their routine on Darryl Martinez's version, as he issued a comprehensive VHS tape on many variations of accomplishing this effect.

 Effect

 The magician usually gets a card signed by an audience member and inserts it into the middle of the deck, after which it reappears at the top.
 This is repeated under more and more improbable conditions, sometimes to humorous effect.

 Methods

 There are many methods for accomplishing the basic effect.
 These are often based on sleight of hand methods such as the double lift; however, gimmicks can also be used, such as a stripper deck.
 More detailed descriptions can be found in books such as The Royal Road to Card Magic, The Expert at the Card Table and Card College.
 Many magicians have come up with their own methods and routines.
-Dai Vernon's ambitious card routine, for example, can be found in the book Stars of Magic.
+Dai Vernon's Ambitious Card routine, for example, can be found in the book Stars of Magic.